valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

              The module can use this reply object to set a handler which will be called when the command gets unblocked using RedisModule_CallReplyPromiseSetUnblockHandler.
-             The handler must be set immediately after the command invocation (without releasing the Redis lock in between).
+             The handler must be set immediately after the command invocation (without releasing the Valkey lock in between).
 If the handler is not set, the blocking command will still continue its execution but the reply will be ignored (fire and forget), notice that this is dangerous in case of role change, as explained below.
              The module can use RedisModule_CallReplyPromiseAbort to abort the command invocation